 December 31,

-(in thousands) 2022 2021
+(in thousands) 2023 2022

 Deferred tax assets:

-Net operating loss carryforwards \$ 9,374 \$ 5,460
+Net operating loss carryforwards \$ 54,081 \$ 9,374

-Tax credit carryforwards 12,374 4,683
+Tax credit carryforwards 19,378 12,374

-Intangible assets 25,537 25,538
+Intangible assets 25,537

+Intercompany note impairment 64,087

-Operating lease liabilities 8,074 6,865
+Operating lease liabilities 6,348 8,074

-Non-qualified stock compensation 12,017 8,028
+Non-qualified stock compensation 15,435 12,017

-Restricted stock compensation 235 1,778
+Restricted stock compensation 680 235

-Capitalization of R&D expenses 20,375
+Capitalization of R&D expenses 20,758 20,375

-Other 1,661 1,646
+Other 676 1,661

-Total deferred tax assets 89,647 53,998
+Total deferred tax assets 181,443 89,647

-Valuation allowance (82,228) (46,823)
+Valuation allowance (180,943) (82,228)

-Net deferred tax asset (liability) \$ 7,419 \$ 7,175
+Net deferred tax assets \$ 500 \$ 7,419

 Deferred tax liabilities:

-Operating lease right-of-use assets (7,218) (6,791)
+Operating lease right-of-use assets (506) (7,218)

-Restricted stock compensation

-Depreciation (186) (350)
+Depreciation 4 (186)

-Other (15) (34)
+Other 2 (15)

-Total deferred tax liabilities (7,419) (7,175)
+Total deferred tax liabilities (500) (7,419)

 Net deferred tax asset (liability) \$ \$

 The Company's accounting for deferred taxes involves the evaluation of a number of factors concerning the realizability of its net deferred tax assets.
 The Company primarily considered such factors as its history of operating losses, the nature of the Company's deferred tax assets, and the timing, likelihood and amount, if any, of future taxable income during the periods in which those temporary differences and carryforwards become deductible.
-At December 31, 2022 and 2021, the Company does not believe that it is more likely than not that the deferred tax assets will be realized; accordingly, a full valuation allowance has been established and no deferred tax asset is shown in the accompanying consolidated balance sheets.
-For the year ended December 31, 2022, the valuation allowance for deferred tax assets increased by \$35.4 million, which was principally due to net operating losses, tax credits, tax basis generated from the intellectual property transfer, and U.S. research and development expense capitalization.
+At December 31, 2023 and 2022, the Company does not believe that it is more likely than not that the deferred tax assets will be realized; accordingly, a full valuation allowance has been established and no deferred tax asset is shown in the accompanying consolidated balance sheets.
+For the year ended December 31, 2023, the valuation allowance for deferred tax assets increased by \$98.7 million, which was principally due to increased deffered tax assets increased by \$35.4 million, which was principally due to net operating losses, tax credits, tax basis generated from the intellectual property transfer, and U.S. research and development expense capitalization.

-At December 31, 2022 and 2021, the Company had unused federal net operating loss carryforwards of \$0 and \$13.3 million, respectively.
-The federal net operating loss carryforwards have no expiration.
+At December 31, 2023 and 2022, the Company had unused federal net operating loss carryforwards of \$38.9 million and \$0, respectively.
+The federal net operating loss carryforwards have no expiration, and are limited in utilization to 80% of taxable income.
 The CARES Act temporarily allows the Company to carryback net operating losses arising in 2018, 2019 and 2020 to the five prior tax years.
 In addition, net operating losses generated in these years could fully offset prior year taxable income without the 80% of the taxable income limitation under the TCJA which was enacted on December 22, 2017.
-Given that the Company utilized a substantial portion of its net operating losses in 2021, is expected to utilize all remaining net operating losses in 2022, the net operating loss carryback provisions under the CARES Act are not applicable to the Company.
+The Company has been generating losses since its inception, as such the net operating loss carryback provision under the CARES Act is not applicable to the Company.

-At December 31, 2022 and 2021, the Company had unused state net operating loss carryforwards of \$3.6 million and \$8.5 million, respectively.
+At December 31, 2023 and 2022, the Company had unused state net operating loss carryforwards of \$26.4 million and \$3.6 million, respectively.
 The state net operating loss carryforwards expire in 2035.

-At December 31, 2022 and 2021, the Company had unused foreign net operating loss carryforwards of \$72.9 million and \$16.8 million, respectively.
+At December 31, 2023 and 2022, the Company had unused foreign net operating loss carryforwards of \$354.8 million and \$72.9 million, respectively.
 The foreign net operating loss carryforwards have no expiration.

-At December 31, 2022 and 2021, the Company had \$6.6 million and \$2.8 million of research and development tax credit carryforwards that may be available to offset future federal income taxes through 2040.
-Additionally, at December 31, 2022, the Company had a federal orphan drug credit (ODC) carryforward related to qualifying research of \$4.8 million that will begin to expire in 2041.
-At December 31, 2022 and 2021, the Company also had \$1.3 million and \$0.8 million of research and development tax credit carryforwards that may be available to offset future state income taxes in the state of Massachusetts through 2035.
+At December 31, 2023 and 2022, the Company had \$11.7 million and \$6.6 million of federal research and development tax credit carryforwards that may be available to offset future federal income taxes through 2040.
+Additionally, at December 31, 2023, the Company had a federal orphan drug credit (ODC) carryforward related to qualifying research of \$6.0 million that will begin to expire in 2041.
+At December 31, 2023 and 2022, the Company also had \$2.1 million and \$1.3 million of research and development tax credit carryforwards that may be available to offset future state income taxes in the state of Massachusetts through 2035.